 One risk that no one likes to talk about is the risk of a lawsuit.
-Yet, its a very real risk.
-In fact, its estimated that 90% of all small businesses that reach 10 years old will be sued at some point.
+Yet, it’s a genuine risk.
+It’s estimated that 90% of all small businesses that reach ten years old would be sued at some point.

-Common restaurant liability claims include, employment and wage lawsuits, liquor related lawsuits, slip and falls, and claims related to food-born illnesses.
+Common restaurant liability claims include employment and wage lawsuits, liquor-related lawsuits, slip and falls, and claims related to food-borne illnesses.

-Thankfully, most of these restaurant risks can be managed with insurance and solid operational management.
+Thankfully, most restaurant risks can be managed with insurance and solid operational management.
 Read on for a quick primer on liability insurance basics for your restaurant.

 What is Restaurant Liability Insurance?

 Liability Insurance protects you from lawsuits.
 It covers the cost for legal defense and any monetary awards granted to a claimant as a result of a lawsuit against your business, There are several types of liability policies and each covers a different type of lawsiut you may find yourself in.

 What Are the Different Types of Restaurant Liability Insurance?